amitdevteams/seo-panel/README.md

 7. Change the permissions on config/sp-config.php to be writable only by yourself (644 or -rw-r--r-- within your FTP Client)

-8. Please use following login details to access Admin Interface.
+8. Please use the following login details to access Admin Interface.

 #### Admin Section: